Contemplating manual steering conversion...

 Re: Contemplating manual steering conversion...

-$400 (manual rack plus quick gearing) for darn near the same work (disassembling and reassembling rack) as working with what I have, which is already quick ratio, doesn't make enough sense to me.
-But thank you for presenting the option.merkurdriver wrote: ↑Mon Nov 27, 2017 12:06 pm Working with what you have will cost less for sure.
+merkurdriver wrote: Mon Nov 27, 2017 12:06 pm Working with what you have will cost less for sure.
 Manual racks with the stock slow ratio are $250 and up.
 Then if you wanted to go to a quicker ratio there would be the added cost of buying that new gear, etc.

 I've seen the stock rack "de powered" many times...